Subham3099/FilmMaster/README.md

-# Movie CRUD App using GoLang and RESTful APIs<br>
+# FilmMaster: Simplifying Movie Management and Exploration using GoLang and RESTful APIs<br>
 This repository contains a simple CRUD (Create, Read, Update, Delete) application for managing movies using GoLang for the backend and RESTful APIs.<br><br>

 -> Features<br>